 - to the new owner/operator and have the transfer certified! - The warning and instruction plates attached to the machine contain valuable advice about safe operation.
-Immediately replace incomplete or illegible labels. - As far as safety standards are concerned, use only genuine spare parts!
+Immediately replace incomplete or illegible labels. - As far as safety standards are concerned, spare have to equal genuine spare parts!